Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 A gateway is a network point that acts as access to another network.
 Here the gateway accesses the compliance client's app.
 With the help of the CLOUDS gateway, you can enable and disable your gateway.
 You can also select different modes.

-## Why do need a cloud gateway?
+## Why do need a CLOUD gateway?
-Gateways play a crucial role in cloud computing by facilitating communication and data transfer between disparate networks, making it possible for different systems to work together seamlessly.
+Gateways play a crucial role in CLOUD computing by facilitating communication and data transfer between disparate networks, making it possible for different systems to work together seamlessly.
 A Gateway can enable communication between different networks, facilitating data transfer and integration.

 ## What are CE and PE?
-- CE and PE need to be connected to enable cloud gateway.
+- CE and PE need to be connected to enable CLOUD gateway.
 - so first check whether it is connected or not.

 ## How to connect CE and PE
 1. First go to its portal.
-There are two portals dev.CLOUDS (https://dev.hi-clouds.com/login) and beta.CLOUDS (https://beta1.hi-clouds.com/login).
+There are two portals dev.CLOUDS (https://dev.hi-CLOUDs.com/login) and beta.CLOUDS (https://beta1.hi-CLOUDs.com/login).
 Go to whatever portal you have from your build here is the dev.CLOUDS.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. Then go to the CE device menu and click.